artstorm/paypal-donations/readme.txt

 == Changelog ==

+= Version 1.8.3 - 11 Apr 2014 =
+ * Adds a Remove Line Feeds option on the Advanced tab, that makes the PayPal form output not be affected if using a theme or a plugin that modifies WordPress to start auto styling shortcodes/widgets.

 = Version 1.8.2 - 22 Mar 2014 =
  * Adds the option to have PayPal open in a new tab.